Ujung Bocur surf break South Sumatra

 North side of reef

-There is a small channel on the north side of the reef and this seems to be the most popular way out for visiting surfers.
-However if you drift or are washed out of the channel you will be in for a long hard paddle and risk being washed into a nasty reef area.
+There's a small channel on the north side of the reef and this seems to be the most popular way out for visiting surfers.
+However if you drift out of the channel you'll be in for a long hard paddle and risk being washed into a nasty reef affectionately called the Surgeon's Table.

 South side of the breaks outside section

-This route is used by many locals and as long as the swell is not huge it only requires good timing to get off the reef and into deeper water.
+This route is used by many locals and as long as the swell is not huge it only requires patience and good timing.
 On most days this is the easiest route.
+There are sea urchins and stone fish so booties are recommended.